 Spearmen: the base of many armies.
-They are the most flexible infantry units, thanks to their ability to defend against cavalry and the shields (almost all spearmen have shield) that protect them from arrows.
-Always have a spearmen unit close to your swordsmen or axemen to protect them from enemy cavalry.
+They are the most flexible infantry units, thanks to their ability to kill cavalry and their big shields (almost all spearmen have shield) that protect them from arrows.
+Try to have spearmen units close to your swordsmen or axemen to protect them from enemy cavalry.
 In addition, they defend the flanks very well.
 Their weak point: they will almost always lose against the enemy's swords (unless your spearmen are significantly superior to rival swords).

 Use them as a first line against armies that stand out in cavalry and missile.
 Against armies with good melee infantry, use them as support units.

 Alexander's anvil.
 I wonder if antiquity pikemen where as powerful as they are in games.
-In any case, they have a great weakness: their terrible maneuverability; a player with some experience will mess with them like spanish 'toreros' mess with heifers.
+In any case, they have a big weakness: their terrible maneuverability; a player with some experience will play with them like spanish 'toreros' play with bulls.

 Very useful against AI, not very useful against other players.
 They are still playable, but you have to know to make the enemy go to them.
 A strategy in which I use them consists in investing many resources in one flank to ensure victory in that flank and then sorround the enemy to attack from the rear.
 The way to prevent the enemy from sending more troops to defend the flank with few resources (we have invested a lot in the flank) is to cover the center with cheap pikes that advance slowly.

-I don't want to say that this is the best way to use pikemen, it's just an example in which I take advantage of their strengths.
+I don't mean that this is the best way to use pikemen, it's just an example in which I take advantage of their strengths.

 Dacian falxes, long axes and other two-handed weapons

 Great charge bonus (unless you're a dwarf) and damage but weak defense.
-It doesn't worth to have a lot of them in the army, they're more adequate to flank and attack enemy units already in combat.
+It's not worth it to have a lot of them in the army, they're more adequate to flank and attack enemy units already in combat.
 On the other hand, well used provide a huge tactic advantage, because they get rid of enemies fast.
 Two or three units of this type charging against units inferior to them can open in a short time a breach in the enemy lines.
 If you want to test it, incorporate a pair of these units in a line of armoured swordsmen that can stand a long melee.
-My favorite strategy with Carthage was similar to this one.
+My favorite strategy with Carthage is similar to This.

 Blocking savage's charges

-If we play with armies like the Roman and face barbarians (e.g. Boii, Lusitanians) we run into the problem that our units have little charge bonus and theirs a lot.
-This causes our units to suffer too many casualties in the first shock, even if we countercharge.
+If we play with armies like the Roman and face barbarians (e.g. Boii, Lusitanians) we have the problem that our units have little charge bonus and theirs a lot.
+This causes that our units will suffer too many casualties in the first shock, even if we countercharge.
 The solution is to hinder the enemy's charge.